Bear Mountain by Mount Redoubt via Depot Creek in Chilliwacks / 熊山

 Ouzel Lake Camp to Tombstone Peak

-Above the falls, I followed cairns and the footpath through the talus.
-Before long, the trail shot straight to the upper basin in the final 400′.
-It soon took to the left of the dense trees between the shallow creek and the talus fields.
+Above the falls, cairns and a footpath took me through the talus.
+Before long, the trail shot straight to the upper basin in the final 400 feet.
+It soon took to the left of dense trees between the shallow creek and talus fields.
+After hearing the sound of a bear seemingly tumbling around in the water, I quickly stood up from my break.
+Then I followed my old track to Ouzel Lake, bypassing vegetation through rocks, and stashed gear.

 En route to Tombstone Peak above Ouzel Lake camp